physiatry/physiatry.github.io/quotes.md

 {:toc .large-only}

 ## What patients say about Dr. Shoval
+> Dr. Shoval is extremely knowledgeable and patient and friendly!
+All things anyone could ask for in a pediatric physician.
+I knew I had come to the right Dr.

+> My son has complex special needs and she spent over an hour evaluating him and ensuring he has all the necessary information and equipment for his development.

+> I have already recommended her to everyone

 > Thank you  😊🙏🏼  You’re such a blessing.
 I hope you have a wonderful night and we’ll see you soon for Botox.

 > Thank you for taking such good care of my daughter.
 She just got up!
 In getting her dressed I immediately saw relief in her